thomas-tank-corp/secure-access-instruqt/05-over-to-you/assignment.md

 In your code editor, you will see a file called `new-aws-ec2.tf`.
 What is contained within this file is a basic EC2 instance that gets deployed into your existing environment.
 We use some `cloudinit` configuration, which configures the instance to trust Vault as the CA and adds the Public Key from Vault onto the EC2 instance, so you can utilise application credential injection to securely access it.

 Uncomment the code and back in the termainal change directory to the `hcpb-secure-access-instruqt` and run a `terraform apply`, which will spin up this Amazon Linux EC2 instance.
-Now you just have to configure Boundary to enable secure access to the target....
+Now you just have to configure Boundary to enable secure access to the target.

+A new output will give the Public IP of the newly created EC2 instance, which you will need when building out the Boundary logical configuration.

 🏗️ Logical Architecture....recap.
 =========